American Water FREQUENTLY ASKED QUESTIONS

 Treatment Facility

-After raw water is pumped from its source, it is sent to a treatment facility, also usually situated above ground.
-This is where water is treated to meet the levels of purity and quality set forth by the United States Environmental Protection Agency (USEPA).
+After raw water is pumped from its source, it is sent to a treatment facility, usually located above ground.
+This is where water is treated to meet or surpass the levels of purity and quality set forth by the U.S. EPA or state and local authorities.

 Distribution System

-Once the water has been treated it is then ready to enter the distribution system.
+Once the water has been treated, it is ready to enter the distribution system.
 The distribution system is a network of pipes that span fields, mountains, and highways so that it can reach homes, businesses, fire hydrants, and a multitude of other destinations.
 The U.S. water pipe network stretches across 700,000 miles and is more than three times the length of the National Highway System.
-American Water maintains 48,000 miles of pipe in our systems.
+American Water maintains 53,500 miles of transmission, distribution and collection mains and pipes.

-The Safe Drinking Act passed by Congress in 1974 authorized the USEPA to set standards for the water delivered by every community water system in the United States serving more than 25 people.
-The USEPA establishes national health-based standards for drinking water to protect against both naturally-occurring and man-made contaminants that may be found in water supply sources.
-Our water utilities perform many tests each day to ensure that our customers receive high-quality drinking water.
+The Safe Drinking Act passed by Congress in 1974 authorized the U.S. EPA to set standards for the water delivered by every community water system in the United States serving more than 25 people.
+The U.S. EPA establishes national health-based standards for drinking water to protect against both naturally occurring and manufactured contaminants that may be found in water supply sources.
+American Water and its state subsidiary utilities perform a multitude of tests each day to help ensure that our customers receive high-quality drinking water.
+If an unforeseen event, such as a natural disaster, poses a risk to drinking water, American Water and its state subsidiaries work closely with local authorities and regulators to monitor water quality and keep the general public informed if any water quality issues develop.>

 There is no evidence to show that bottled water is better than tap water.
-All tap water is required to meet strict standards set by the USEPA under the Safe Drinking Water Act.
+All tap water is required to meet strict standards set by the U.S. EPA under the Safe Drinking Water Act.
 The water provided by community water systems is regularly tested for compliance with state and federal regulations, whereas bottled water suppliers do not have such stringent regulatory requirements.
+Additionally, bottled water costs between $0.89 a gallon to $8.26 a gallon, compared to tap water, which only costs pennies a gallon.

-Public-sector water utilities generally set their own rates and do not have to go through a state public utility commission approval process.
-Private-sector companies, on the other hand, need to apply with the Public Utilities Commission of the state in which they operate when seeking to raise rates.
-In exchange for providing water services, private-sector companies are entitled to earn a reasonable return on prudently invested capital.
-A company is not guaranteed a specific return; whether it earns the allowed return depends on how efficiently the company is run.
-When determining whether to allow a rate increase, the regulator looks at whether the capital invested to build and maintain the system is reasonable and whether the company is operating in a prudent fashion.
+Public-sector water utilities generally set their own rates and do not have to go through a state Public Utility Commission (PUC) approval process.
+Private-sector companies like American Water, need to apply with the PUC of the state in which they operate when seeking to raise rates.
+In exchange for providing water services, private-sector companies earn a reasonable return on prudently invested capital.
+A company is not guaranteed a specific return.
+Whether it earns the allowed return depends on how efficiently the company is run.
+When determining whether to allow a rate increase, regulators look at whether the capital invested to build and maintain the system is reasonable and whether the company is operating in a prudent fashion.
+Final rates are set and approved by the PUCs.

-Over the years, a “Due Process” system has been developed that gives the utility the right to present its water rate case.
+A “Due Process” system has been developed that gives the utility the right to present its water rate case to the local PUC in the state in which it operates.
 This process also gives the customer and regulator the right to challenge those requests.
 A schedule of public hearings is created that allows the public to participate in the process.
-The utility is required to support its request by rigorously applied standards of evidence.
-During the hearing process, the utility is subject to cross examination and evidence presented in the proceeding can be challenged on a number of grounds.
+The utility is required to support its request by rigorously applying standards of evidence.
+During the hearing process, the utility is subject to cross-examination, and evidence presented in the proceeding can be challenged on a number of grounds.

 The water rate case process involves the following players: